 Memory and attention disorders pose problems for rehabilitation of stroke, dementia and traumatic brain injured patients because of their impact on participation in therapy and effect on carryover during the recovery process.
 This course will review new research on attentional and memory networks in the brain (connectomes) with a focus on how specific therapeutic approaches can enhance selective and divided attention through working memory training.
 The information will be applicable to all therapeutic disciplines.
-Offered for 0.15 SLP CEUs – 1.5 contact hours.
+Offered for 0.15 ASHA CEUs – 1.5 contact hours.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found by clicking on the Presenter & Disclosures tab.

 Video PowerPoint presentation with author narration & downloadable handout.

 Domain of OT: Performance Skills

 Financial — Martha Burns is presenter of online CEU courses sponsored by Northern Speech; receives royalty payments.

 Financial — Martha Burns is a paid consultant for Scientific Learning Corporation.

 Nonfinancial — Martha Burns has no relevant nonfinancial relationships to disclose.

 This program is offered for 0.15 ASHA CEUs (Intermediate Level; Professional Area).

 ASHA CEUs: NSS online courses are registered with ASHA and are offered for ASHA CEUs.
 The number of ASHA CEUs is noted above.
 Note that 0.1 ASHA CEU = 1 contact hour = equals 1 CEE.